15 Expats Talk about Health Insurance and Healthcare in India

 We asked expats in India if they have access to public healthcare in India.
 And, if they do have access, what is it like.
 They wrote...

 "The pandemic has had a significant impact on India's healthcare system.
 Many hospitals have been overwhelmed with the influx of patients, leading to long wait times and limited access to medical care.
 Additionally, the shortage of medical supplies and protective equipment has made it difficult for healthcare workers to provide adequate care.
 The government has implemented various measures to help alleviate the strain on the healthcare system, such as providing free testing and treatment for COVID-19 patients, as well as increasing the number of beds in hospitals.
-Despite these efforts, the pandemic has exposed the weaknesses of India's healthcare system, and it is clear that more needs to be done to ensure that everyone has access to quality healthcare," commented one expat who moved to India.
+Despite these efforts, the pandemic has exposed the weaknesses of India's healthcare system, and it is clear that more needs to be done to ensure that everyone has access to quality healthcare," remarked one expat living in India.

 What advice do you have for expats having a baby in India?